The Children who we help.

 Unlike in the United States or other places, these parents have no access to healthcare insurance to cover all or part of the treatment costs.
 There are a few government healthcare “lotteries” they can sign up for, and these have been a blessing to every family, but even if they get selected it still is not enough.
 So, children are generally brought to the hospital only when it is extremely urgent and are in dire need of a blood or platelet transfusions (or some other procedure).
 Because of the backlog, they will still have to wait 3 to 5 days before the treatment starts.

 It is during this waiting period that many of these families have the most urgent need.
-They do not have the ability to provide food for their child as they wait in the corridors of the hospital, the hospital does not have enough beds so they are reserved for the sickest children, the rest of the children sleep in the hallways and corridors and many families will have to go outside to beg passersby for anything to try and get enough to by a cup of rice or some other food to sustain the child, while they wait for treatment.
+They do not have the ability to provide food for their child as they wait in the corridors of the hospital, the hospital does not have enough beds for all of the children so these beds are reserved for the sickest children.
+The rest of the children sleep in the hallways and corridors and many families will go outside to beg for anything to buy a cup of rice, or some other food to sustain the child while they wait for treatment.

-Since starting to provide these service over the last year we have lost nine children we support, but that support has changed the lives of all of these families.
+Since starting to provide these service we have lost so many children to their perspective diseases, but that support has changed the lives of all of these families.
 They are so grateful for Gods provision in their lives and their own hearts are ignited to help others as they themselves were helped.
 We know that more children may end up dying.
 But, that doesn’t deter us because God has laid this on our hearts and we are called to love, and leave the rest up to him.

 Our vision is a place that is large enough for a three-story Hospice Center and transitional home, where we envision at least 30 rooms or more, that will be available for these children and their families who are nearing the end.
 A place where they can be with their families in a comfortable, safe environment with proper care and dignity of life.